Your money’s safety is our top priority. Discover how TorFX keeps client funds secure in FCA-regulated segregated accounts, even in insolvency.

 Our safeguarding obligations are outlined in the FCA Approach document which can be found here.

 Safeguarding is the obligation to identify and keep client monies segregated and protected from all other funds that the business may hold, moving the funds to a safeguarding account if they are still held by the company the day after receipt.
 The obligation commences as soon as funds are identified as client monies (and stops when funds are remitted to the clients’ recipient).
 For an electronic money institution, relevant funds are deemed as follows: Funds received by the company when e-money is issued – i.e. where funds are visible in a client’s wallet.
-The funds are no longer deemed relevant once the company has remitted them to the recipient and the company can reasonably assume that the funds have reached the recipient's bank account.

 Funds that are not deemed relevant include the following: